Paras-245/notes/dsa with cpp/1_Intro To Programming and Flowcharts.md

 3. Process : (RECTANGLE)
 4. Decision : (RHOMBUS) It gives YES or NO
 5. Flow : (ARROWS)
-6. Connector : (CIRCLE) used for functions
+6. Connector : (CIRCLE) used for function
 ## Pseudocode :
 way of generic representing logic